-We leased an 11-mile pipeline extending from Pasadena, Texas to Baytown, Texas from TEPPCO that was part of our DEP South Texas NGL Pipeline System.
+For the period January 2007 through March 2008, we leased from TEPPCO an 11-mile pipeline that was part of our DEP South Texas NGL Pipeline System.
 We discontinued this lease during the first quarter of 2008 when we completed the construction of a parallel pipeline.
-Lease expense associated with this agreement was \$27 thousand for the three months ended March 31, 2008.
+See the preceding table on page 20 for such expense amounts.